Ryzeson/Running-App/Documentation/project_summary.md

 ![alt text](../db/running_app_erd.png)

 ## users
-The user table has an auto-generated integer id, that is used as the primary key to uniquely identify each user in the system.
+The user table has an auto-generated integer id that is used as the primary key to uniquely identify each user in the system.
 They also have a unique username.
 The username must be unique because that is what they use to login.
 I did not make the username the primary key for this table, because I thought about potential functionality of letting the user change their username, which is a common use case in many other applications.
 In the case that the username was the primary key, you would also need to update this in all other tables where it was being used as a foreign key.
 Additionally, it is much easier to use a short arbitrary id when joining to other tables and store in the user session, than it is to use a username, in my opinion.

 This table also contains the user's hashed password, a unique email, and 'verified' flag.
 The email must be unique because this is what is used to reset their password.
 If multiple users shared the same email, the application would not know which user's password to reset.
-The 'verified' flag determines if the user has clicked the link in the email verificaiton link.
+The 'verified' flag determines if the user has clicked the link in the email verification link.
 If this step is not done, the user is not allowed to login.

 ## progress
 The progress table has a unique id that is the foreign key of the users table's id attribute.
 When a user signs up, a record in this progress table is created at the same time as the record in the users table is created.
 Every other column in this table corresponds to the user's progress for a specific program (e.g., column _5k stores their 5k program progress).
-Each of thse is represented as a string of bits of 0's and 1's, representing which days are in progress or completed.
+Each of these is represented as a string of bits of 0's and 1's, representing which days are in progress or completed.

 ## password_reset_tokens
 This table has a composite key consisting of a user_id, a foreign key of the users table's id attribute, and a (hashed) password reset token.
 This table's key is more than just user_id, because a user can request a password reset link multiple times, which would create multiple records in the database.
 Each of these will have a unique reset token that is contained in the password reset link, though.
 This table also has a timestamp that is 15 minutes after the token was generated.
-The application will check to see if this token is not exipred before allowing the user to reset their password.
+The application will check to see if this token has not expired before allowing the user to reset their password.
 This is added as a security measure, because while the tokens are made sufficiently long and entropic, we wouldn't want a potential hacker to have unlimited time to try and brute force the code contained in a password reset link.

 # General Concepts

 ## Error Handling
-This was another area that should have been relatively straightforward, but I found to be tricky coming from a Java background.
+This was another area that should have been relatively straightforward, but I found it to be tricky coming from a Java background.
 Java lets you handle different types of exceptions with the use of multiple catch blocks.
 You are only allowed one catch block for each try block in JavaScript, so if you need more control handling specific errors, you must do so using if/else within the catch block.
 Also, it is wise to either make your custom errors either extend the Error class, or throw actual Error objects with unique names, instead of just throwing strings/other objects like was doing for most of this project.

 ## Ajax
 This was actually my first time using and learning about ajax.
 In this project, an ajax call allowed me to update the progress table dynamically, without the need to refresh the page or send back an entirely new page upon recieving a response from the server.
 I was going to just use the 204 response code (no content) which would have served the same purpose, but the 'Completed' checkbox did not have a submit button on its form, so I couldn't trigger a post route.

 ## Pessimistic Updating
 One issue that I ran into was the following: The user would check the 'Completed' box, and the UI would update immediately (i.e., the box becomes checked and the table cell would become grayed out).
-Although this happens almost instantly when this ajax request is succesful, if there was an error updating the database, the user would still see that the box become grayed out.
+Although this happens almost instantly when this ajax request is successful, if there was an error updating the database, the user would still see that the box become grayed out.
 That is, they would see a signal that their action was successful, without any indication that their action failed.
 If they were to refresh the page or log back in at a later time, they would see that their progress was not actually saved when they thought it was, which is a bad user experience.
 To solve this, I actually disable all further interactive user actions, and change the cursor to a loading icon until the ajax response reports back that the update has been completed successfully.
 It is a change that is barely noticeable when things are working as expected, but becomes very important if unexpected issues were to arise.

 ## Separation of Server vs Client
-I already knew the separation of concerns between the sever and client, and which should do what, but it was still tricky at times to makes sure each has only the necessary and sufficient information to do its job properly.
+I already knew the separation of concerns between the server and client, and which should do what, but it was still tricky at times to makes sure each has only the necessary and sufficient information to do its job properly.
 For example, after deciding to use session ids to keep track of logged in users, I had to think about what was necessary to pass between requests, and what I could leave out but retrieve when necessary, to ensure there was no security concern.
 To do this, I just passed around the user's arbitrary user id.
 Another salient moment was when I realized that I should actually have the code to generate the main workout progress tables located server-side, instead of as a client-side script like I had when this project was still just a static application.

 ## User/Session Management
-I used the "express-session" library for helping manage a user's current session.
+I used the "express-session" library to help manage a user's current session.
 When they log in, I create a session with that user's userid.
 If they close the tab and navigate back to the website within a given amount of time, they are automatically logged back in.
-The signout button destroys this session and returns the user to the login screen.
-This is simple, but is something I didn't even really think about when starting the project, because it something I never worked with before.
+The sign out button destroys this session and returns the user to the login screen.
+This is simple, but is something I didn't even really think about when starting the project, because it is something I never worked with before.

 This led to certain bugs that I had to be careful about, such as making sure the correct user's data was being updated if separate session was created in a different web browser with another user.
 It also helped me solve certain issues, such as the user being able to bypass the signup/login functionality completely by just entering the url for the progress page.
 I now just implement a check on other pages to see if there is a session created with valid userid.
 This is an obvious issue in hindsight, but again something I had to think about and learn how to solve.

 ## Security
-Although not a large appilication, it still contains sensitive data, such as server configuration information (e.g., EC2 instance information, email server credentials, database credentials) and private user information (e.g., email and password), so I made sure to take the following necessary steps to protect this information.
+Although not a large application, it still contains sensitive data, such as server configuration information (e.g., EC2 instance information, email server credentials, database credentials) and private user information (e.g., email and password), so I made sure to take the following necessary steps to protect this information.
 * The EC2 instance is configured with the correct inbound and outbound security roles, so that only the correct ports are exposed, limiting unwanted access.
-* Within AWS, the EC2 instance is configured with only the correct IAM roles, following the [principle of least privilege](#https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) so that it can only access and be accessed by the services required.
+* Within AWS, the EC2 instance is configured with only the correct IAM roles, following the [principle of least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) so that it can only access and be accessed by the services required.
 Dealing with AIM roles and policies issues was a bit difficult to debug in my experience, especially when trying to give the correct access to get CodeDeploy to work, but this experience definitely helped me to understand these and internalize how they work.
 * All passwords and password reset tokens are also hashed, so that even if the data in the database was compromised, no personal user information would be at risk.
-* All configuration details are kept within an a separate configuration file that is excluded from git, so that none of my personal application details are ever publically visible.
+* All configuration details are kept within an a separate configuration file that is excluded from git, so that none of my personal application details are ever publicly visible.
 This seems obvious, but is something that can be easily forgotten or overlooked, so I made a conscious effort to prevent this mistake.

 ### bcrypt
 This library helps to hash passwords.
 You can even specify the number of "salt" rounds you want applied, depending on the complexity needed.
 I need to do more research about different hashing methods, and how this works under the hood.